 In addition, in the early fall of 1957, L & M submitted Bavarian/s label design in the brewers' label contest at the 17th annual convention of the Brewer's Association of America.
 Out of more than 100 submissions, Bavarian/s label was a finalist, receiving second place.

-A microbrewery in the same city where the Bavarian Brewery was located, Covington, KY, recently began offering Bavarian Style Select Lager, using the identical three flag design that was used for Bavarian/s Select Beer.
-The reuse of this design 50 years after it was designed designed, in some way, indicates the success that went into this design.
-However, this micro-brewer is also reusing a design that they didn't invent or design themselves.
-Granted, designs, trademarks and copyrights expire over a certain period of time.
-Still, it is believed some acknowledgement and homage is warranted to those individuals and firms that were involved in the development of Bavarian/s logo as presented in this section, particularly Louis L. Schott, Bavarian's Marketing Director, and of course the design firm of Lippincott & Margulies.
+A microbrewery in the same city where the Bavarian Brewery was located, Covington, KY, recently began offering Bavarian Style Select Lager, using the identical three-flag design made for Bavarian/s Select Beer.
+The reuse of this design 50 years after it was created, in some way, indicates the success that went into this design.
+However, this micro-brewery is also reusing a design - originally created for the Bavarian Brewing Co., Inc. it is believed some acknowledgement and homage is warranted to those individuals and firms that were involved in the development of Bavarian/s logo as presented in this section, particularly Louis L. Schott, Bavarian's Marketing Director, and of course the design firm of Lippincott & Margulies.

 Newspapers.com and Cincinnati Enquirer

 Schott, Louis L., correspondence, letters artifacts and recollections, passed on to a descendant.

 The background image was an Ideal Display Setup for the introduction of the new label for Bavarian's Select Beer.